 Cleaning products – the cleaning products we use at the Farm are eco-friendly, meaning less environmental impact (like carbon emissions) when manufactured, are biodegradable and safe to use around pets.
 The bottles these products come in are all recycled from old plastic bottles, and when empty they go back into the recycling loop!
 Where possible we use refill pouches so further reducing the amount of plastic and energy used.

 Plastic reduction – we provide Jute shopping bags for use by our guests during their stay to help avoid the use of plastic bags.
 We are working to reduce our own dependence on plastics, for example, by choosing fruit and vegetables that have not been packaged (tomatoes, apples, peppers, avocados, the list goes on!) and have finally found plastic-wrapping free dishwasher tablets (some of which will be available in your accommodation).
+Our milk and butter is delivered by the local dairy in plastic free containers (proper old fashioned glass bottles!).
 We also perform regular beach cleans to reduce the volume of rubbish in the seas which is killing marine life.
 We promote the #2minutebeachclean movement to hopefully educate more people about this simple means of caring for your planet and encourage a reduction in people’s plastic usage.
 Getting a supermarket food delivery?
 Choose a bag-less supermarket delivery for before your arrival and if you let us know we will unpack it ready for you!

 Solar Panels – We have installed 16 solar panels to the roof of Kingfisher Barn which generate our own electricity.
 This system can produce enough energy a year to keep the fridge running for 97,000 hours!
 At some point, when funds allow, we hope to invest in batteries so that the electricity can be stored for use in the evening (may be for watching TV) and overnight (to charge storage heaters in winter).
 Who knows, may be an electric car eventually!